Frost Advisory from SUN 3:00 AM CDT until SUN 9:00 AM CDT

-Frost Advisory from SUN 3:00 AM CDT until SUN 9:00 AM CDTNew
+Frost Advisory from SUN 3:00 AM CDT until SUN 9:00 AM CDTUpdated

 Issued by National Weather Service – Minneapolis, MN